How to Develop an eCommerce Website

 We won’t mark this part as the reason since it’s more of an advantage which basically explains the key difference between website builders and custom platforms.

 Builders offer a limited number of features and templates.
-It can be either not enough for your business needs, or hard to scale and adjust to the goals when the company will grow.
+That can be either not enough for your business needs, or hard to scale and adjust to the goals once the company starts to grow.

 Practically, flexibility is something that custom platforms can’t be surpassed in.
 That’s what makes this option beneficial in the long run and more preferable for those who appreciate agility.